Lady Doctors of the Malta Garrison Gorrie Eleanor Amelia

 Service Record — Eleanor Amelia Gorrie

-Dr Eleanor Amelia Gorrie was baptized at the Free Church, Dalkieth, Midlothian on 15 May 1881, a daughter of
+Dr Eleanor Amelia Gorrie was baptised at the Free Church, Dalkeith, Midlothian on 15 May 1881, a daughter of

 She was Resident Medical Officer at the Infectious Disease Hospital Stoke on Trent, Clinical Assistant West